adrianschlatter/threadlib/docs/CreatingThreadSpecs.md

 ## Thread Basics

 To do this, we use British Standard Pipe parallel (BSPP) thread as an example (see drawing below).
-The bold curve shows the parting line between internal and external thread.
+The black curve shows the parting line between internal and external thread.
 In an ideal world, both threads are created according to the parting line.
 The parting line of BSP thread is based on a fundamental triangle with a 55-degree angle rounded to a radius r.

 ![BSPP thread drawing](imgs/BSPthread.jpg)